IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

   "Accounts": ["Checking", "Savings"]
 }
 ```
-The inserted documents can then be retrieved directly via the primary key name and value (e.g. `"Customer_id":"4084"` or `"znsq_id":"F3F9F3F1C1F0F140404040404040404040404040F0F0F0F0F0F0F0F0F0F0F0F7F2F3C..."`).
+The inserted document can then be retrieved directly via the primary key name and value (e.g. `"Customer_id":"4084"` or `"znsq_id":"F3F9F3F1C1F0F140404040404040404040404040F0F0F0F0F0F0F0F0F0F0F0F7F2F3C..."`) when using auto-generated key-values.

 ## Secondary Indexes

 Documents may also be retrieved or updated through the use of secondary indexes.
 Secondary indexes contain alternate keys which can be used to retrieve the documents in the database.
 By creating alternate keys, the application can have more than one option for locating specific documents, or can find groups of like documents more directly than scanning the entire database.
 Alternate keys can be changed (replaced) after the initial insert.

 When creating a secondary index, the application developer assigns the alternate key name which contains the value to be used as the alternate key.
-Although the alternate key names must be less than 251 characters, the paired value is not restricted by length.
+Although the alternate key names must be less than 256 characters, the paired value is not restricted by length.
 Secondary indexes must also be created while the database is fully disconnected (closed); however, the activation or deactivation can occur dynamically while the database is connected (open) and in-use.
-Consideration should be given when creating secondary indexes, as each additional active index will incur additional overhead when updating the database.
+Consideration should be given when creating secondary indexes, as each additional active index will incur additional overhead when accessing the database.

 Assume an EzNoSQL database is created with a primary key name of `"Customer_id"` and a secondary index with an alternate key name of `"Address"`, and contains the following JSON document:
 ```json